Soljourner/CodeBased/docs/FAQ.md

 ### What programming languages does CodeBased support?

-Currently, CodeBased supports Python out of the box.
+Currently, CodeBased supports:
+- Python (.py)
+- JavaScript (.js)
+- TypeScript (.ts, .tsx)
+- JSX (.jsx)
+- Angular components with template/style analysis

 The architecture is designed for easy extension to other languages.
-JavaScript/TypeScript, Go, and Java parsers are planned for future releases.
+Go, Java, and Rust parsers are planned for future releases.

 ## Installation & Setup